JEAN JACQUES ROUSSEAU

 Before art fashioned our manners and taught our passions to speak an obliging language, our morals were rustic but natural, and differences in behaviour announced at first glance differences in character.
 Human nature was not fundamentally better, but men found their security in the ease with which they could see through one another, and this advantage, whose value we no longer feel, spared them many vices.

-Nowadays, when more subtle studies and a more refined taste have reduced the art of pleasing into principles, a vile and misleading uniformity reigns over our morals, and all minds seem to have been cast in the same mould.
+Nowadays, when more subtle studies and a more refined taste have reduced the art of pleasing into principles, a vile and misleading uniformity reigns over our morals, and all minds seem to have been cast in the same mold.
 Politeness incessantly makes demands, propriety issues orders, and people incessantly follow customary habits, never their own genius.
 They no longer dare to appear as they are.
 And in this perpetual constraint, men who make up this herd we call society, placed in the same circumstances, will all do the same things, unless more powerful motives prevent them.
 Thus, we never know well the person we are dealing with.
-For to get to know our friends we must wait for critical occasions, that is to say, to wait until too late, because these are the very occasions when we would have needed to know who our friend is.
+For to get to know our friend we must wait for critical occasions, that is to say, wait until it is too late, because these are the very occasions when we need to know who our friend is.

 Such is the purity our morality has acquired.
 In this way we have become good people.
 It is up to literature, the sciences, and the arts to claim responsibility for their share in such salutary work.
-I shall add merely one reflection: an inhabitant in some distant country who was looking to form an idea of European morals based on the condition of the sciences among us, on the perfection of our arts, on the propriety of our entertainments, on the politeness of our manners, on the affability of our discussions, on our perpetual displays of good will, and on that turbulent competition among men of all ages and all conditions who appear to be fussing from sunrise to sunset about pleasing one another, then this stranger, I say, would guess that our morals are exactly the opposite of what they are.
+I shall add merely one reflection: an inhabitant in some distant country who was looking to form an idea of European morals based on the condition of the sciences among us, on the perfection of our arts, on the propriety of our entertainments, on the politeness of our manners, on the affability of our discussions, on our perpetual displays of good will, and on that turbulent competition among men of all ages and all conditions who appear to be bustling about from sunrise to sunset to please one another; then this stranger, I say, would guess that our morals are exactly the opposite of what they are.

 Look at Greece, populated long ago with heroes who twice vanquished Asia, once before Troy and then again before their own homes.
-The early growth of letters had not yet carried corruption into the hearts of its inhabitants, but progress in the arts, the dissolution of morality, and the Macedonian yoke followed closely on one another’s heels, and Greece, always knowledgeable, always voluptuous, always enslaved, experienced nothing more in its revolutions except changes in its masters.
-All the eloquence of Demosthenes could never reanimate a body which luxury and the arts had enervated.(TN7)
+The nascent letters had not yet carried corruption into the hearts of its inhabitants, but progress in the arts, the dissolution of morality, and the Macedonian yoke followed closely on one another’s heels, and Greece, always learned, always voluptuous, always enslaved, experienced nothing more in its revolutions except changes in its masters.
+All the eloquence of Demosthenes could never reanimate a body which luxury and the arts had enervated.(9)

-But why seek in distant times for proofs of a truth for which we have existing evidence right before our eyes.
+But why seek in distant times for proofs of a truth for which we have existing evidence right before our eyes?
 There is in Asia an immense country where honours in letters lead to the highest offices of state.
-If the sciences purified morals, if they taught men to shed their blood for their homeland, if they inspired courage, the people of China would become wise, free, and invincible.
+If the sciences purified morals, if they taught men to shed their blood for their homeland, if they inspired courage, then the people of China should be wise, free, and invincible.
 But if there is no vice which does not rule over them, no crime unfamiliar to them, if neither the enlightenment of ministers nor the alleged wisdom of the laws nor the multitude of inhabitants of this vast empire have been capable of keeping it safe from the yoke of the ignorant and coarse Tartars, what use have all these erudite men been to it?
 What fruit has it reaped from the honours lavished on them?
-Could it be that of being populated by evildoers and slaves?
+Could it be that of being populated by slaves and evildoers?

 Let us contrast these pictures with those of the morals of a small number of peoples who, protected from this contagion of vain knowledge, have by their virtues created their own happiness and set an example to other nations.
-Such were the first Persians, a remarkable nation, in which people learned virtue the way we learn science, a country which conquered Asia so easily and which was the only one to acquire the glory of having the history of its institutions taken for a philosophical novel.
-Such were the Scythians to whom we have been left such magnificent tributes.
+Such were the first Persians, a remarkable nation, in which people learned virtue the way we learn science, a country that conquered Asia so easily and alone acquired the glory of having the history of its institutions taken for a philosophical novel.
+Such were the Scythians, of whom we have been left such magnificent tributes.
 Such were the Germans, in whom a writer who had grown weary of tracing the crimes and baseness of an educated, opulent, and voluptuous nation found relief by describing their simplicity, innocence, and virtues.
-Rome had itself been like that, even in the time of its poverty and ignorance.
-And finally in our own day that rustic nation has shown itself to be like this, so lauded for its courage, which adversity has been unable to defeat, and for its fidelity which no example could corrupt.(RN3)
+Rome had itself been like that in the time of its poverty and ignorance.
+And finally in our own day that rustic nation has shown itself to be like this, so lauded for its courage, which adversity has been unable to defeat, and for its fidelity, which no example could corrupt.(11)

-It is not through stupidity that these nations preferred other exercises to those of the mind.
-They were not ignorant of the fact that in other lands idle men spent their lives disputing the sovereign good, vice and virtue, and that proud reasoners, while giving themselves the greatest praise, lumped all other nations together under the contemptuous name of barbarians.
-But these nations took note of the other people’s mores and learned to scorn their teachings.(RN4)
+It is not owing to stupidity that these nations preferred other exercises to those of the mind.
+They were not ignorant of the fact that in other lands idle men spent their lives debating about the sovereign good, vice, and virtue, and that proud reasoners, while giving themselves the greatest praise, lumped all other nations together under the contemptuous name of barbarians.
+But these nations took note of mores and learned to scorn their teachings.(12)

-“I examined the poets,” he says, “and I look on them as people whose talent overawes both themselves and others, people who present themselves as wise men and are taken as such, when they are nothing of the sort.”
+“I have examined the poets,” he says, “and I look on them as people whose talent overawes both themselves and others; they present themselves as wise men and are taken as such, when they are nothing of the sort.”